Cork and Youghal Railway: GSR, CIÉ and Irish Rail

 The lines passed to the Great Southern Railways (GSR) with the amalgamation of 1925.
 Nationalisation into CIÉ followed some twenty years later in 1945 with control passing to Iarnród Éireann (Irish Rail) in 1987.
 Up to the 1960s Cobh had been the main departure point for Irish Emigrants to America, thereafter transatlantic air travel began to dominate and the liner trade died off.
 More recently this has been replaced to some extent by Cruise Ship tourists.

 The last regular scheduled passenger train between Cobh Junction to Youghal ran on 2 February 1963 and was subsequently replaced by a bus service.
 On 30 July 2009 following a 35-year campaign the line was re-opened to at a cost of €75m.
 In July 2015 Irish Rail indicated they had no intention of re-opening to Youghal as funds would be better spent on the existing network.
 They indicated they supported a greenway as it would free them from existing maintenance costs whilst retaining a license to re-open the route in the unlikely event that became an option.
-By April 2020 a €15 million euro project to open the Midleton to Youghal Greenway had begun but was being delayed by the COVID-19 pandemic.
+By April 2020 a €15 million project to open the Midleton to Youghal Greenway had begun but was being delayed by the COVID-19 pandemic.